What Local SEO Citations Are (+ 7 Ways to Build Them)

 It’s free and easy to add (or claim) business listings online.
 Start by finding the best business directories to add listings to, and determine which are the most relevant to your business.

-Here are some of the most essential online directories for local businesses:
+Here are some essential online directories to list your business in:

 - Google Business Profile (formerly Google My Business)